siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

 define stream inputStream (name string, age int, country string);
 ```

-To access these TCP connections externally you can do it as the following example.
+To access these TCP connections externally you can do it as in the following example.

 First, you have to disable [automatic ingress creation in the Siddhi operator](#deploy-siddhi-apps-without-ingress-creation).
 Then you have to manually create ingress and enable the TCP configurations.
 To enable TCP configurations in NGINX ingress [please refer to this documentation](https://kubernetes.github.io/ingress-nginx/user-guide/exposing-tcp-udp-services/).